charlesneimog/OpenScofo/Documentation/score/config.md

 SR 48000
 ```
 If OpenScofo is running in a host with a different sample rate (for example, `44100` Hz), a warning will be showed.

+About AI models check [How to use AI models?](../descriptors/ai.md).

 ### `FFTSIZE`